-Patrick Pinhero, Interim Department Co-Chair
+Patrick Pinhero, Professor

 Biomedical, Biological & Chemical Engineering

-Patrick Pinhero is the interim department co-chairman and a professor in the Department of Biomedical, Biological and Chemical Engineering and the Nuclear Engineering Program at the University of Missouri.
+Patrick Pinhero is a professor in the Department of Biomedical, Biological and Chemical Engineering and the Nuclear Engineering Program at the University of Missouri.
 His research is focused on using material interfaces to understand, control and regulate chemical processes.
 Three teams within his research group are using interfacial molecular assembly to nanofabricate novel nanoantenna arrays for solar collection, special ballistic self-curing lubricants and molecularly-assembled nanoalloys.
 The group’s nuclear fuel cycles R&D teams are examining the use of pyro-electrometallurgical techniques to selectively segregate individual elements from spent nuclear fuels, produce new recycled fuels and test these new fuels for use in light, water and breeder reactor systems.
 The group’s degradation and corrosion teams characterize the stability of structural alloys using autoclaves, electrochemistry and surface science.

 PhD from the University of Notre Dame